From homotopy links to stratified homotopy theories: Preliminaries

 With that said, \cref{theo:QE_Through_sdP} can be seen as the first step to obtain a comparison of the topological and simplicial setting through the $\RealP{-}\dashv\Sing_P$ adjunction.
-Since the latter adjunction is not a Quillen-adjunction, we will need to work with categories with weak-equivalences instead of the full model structures, see \cref{Section:Hammock}.
-In particular, we will need to prove that the functors $\RealP{-}$ and $\Sing_P$ characterize all weak-equivalences (\cref{Cor:Realization_Preserve_Weak_Equivalences,theo:SingP_Characterize_WeakEquivalences}).
+Since the latter adjunction is not a Quillen-adjunction, we will need to work with categories with weak equivalences instead of the full model structures, see \cref{Section:Hammock}.
+In particular, we will need to prove that the functors $\RealP{-}$ and $\Sing_P$ characterize all weak equivalences (\cref{Cor:Realization_Preserve_Weak_Equivalences,theo:SingP_Characterize_WeakEquivalences}).
+By that, we mean that those functor preserve and reflect weak equivalences.
 By \cref{theo:QE_Through_sdP}, this is already known for the functors $\RealP{\sd_P(-)}$ and $\Ex_P\Sing_P$, since they are part of a Quillen-equivalence and all objects of $\sS_P$ are cofibrant and all objects of $\Top_P$ are fibrant.
-Thus, it suffices to show that for any $K\in \sS_P$, $\RealP{\sd_P(K)}\to\RealP{K}$ is a weak-equivalence, (see \cref{Section:Real_Char_WE}, and the proof of \cref{Cor:Realization_Preserve_Weak_Equivalences}), and that for any $X\in \Top_P$, the map $\Sing_P(X)\to \Ex_P(\Sing_P(X))$ is a weak-equivalence (\cref{PropositionExPFibrantReplacement}).
+Thus, it suffices to show that for any $K\in \sS_P$, $\RealP{\sd_P(K)}\to\RealP{K}$ is a weak equivalence, (see \cref{Section:Real_Char_WE}, and the proof of \cref{Cor:Realization_Preserve_Weak_Equivalences}), and that for any $X\in \Top_P$, the map $\Sing_P(X)\to \Ex_P(\Sing_P(X))$ is a weak equivalence (\cref{PropositionExPFibrantReplacement}).